 Gas and Coolant Flow Requirements by Tip Size

-Verify torch-side pressure under flow; compensate for hose length, filters, and regulators.
+Verify torch-side pressure under flow (dynamic pressure), compensating for hose length, filters, and regulators.

 Larger tips dump more heat into the torch.
-Prioritize coolant maintenance: confirm reservoir level, mix ratio, and pump output.
+If your system is liquid-cooled, prioritize coolant maintenance: confirm reservoir level, mix ratio, and pump output.
 Monitor return temperature and flow indicators; insufficient cooling accelerates nozzle and electrode erosion.

 For 60 A operation, watch for rising outlet temperature, reduced flow, or steam cavitation—signs you’re overheating.
 Set interlocks so low-flow faults stop the arc.
 Keep heat exchangers clean, purge air from the loop, and service filters.